12 Must-Watch Movies to Learn Portuguese

 But with watching movies to learn Portuguese, the story is entirely different.

-Watching Brazilian and Portuguese movies gives you a break you need without pausing your language learning journey.
+Watching Brazilian and Portuguese movies gives you the break you need without pausing your language-learning journey.
+It makes you feel relaxed and immersed in learning your favorite tongue.

-You get to flow with the language, and its culture and movies give you just that.
+You get to flow with the language; its culture and movies give you just that.

 Where to Watch Portuguese and Brazilian Movies?